Hell Ride

-Hell Ride is a 2008 American action/neo-outlaw biker film written and directed by Larry Bishop and starring Bishop, Michael Madsen, Dennis Hopper, Eric Balfour, Vinnie Jones, Leonor Varela and David Carradine.
+Hell Ride is a 2008 American action/neo-outlaw biker film written and directed by Larry Bishop, and starring Bishop, Michael Madsen, Dennis Hopper, Eric Balfour, Vinnie Jones, Leonor Varela and David Carradine.
 It was released under the "Quentin Tarantino Presents" banner.
 The film is an homage to the original outlaw biker films of the 1960s and 1970s.

 Plot

-Biker Pistolero (Larry Bishop) is the leader, or "Prez," of the Victors, a Southern California motorcycle gang.
-He has two faithful lieutenants, The Gent (Michael Madsen) and the young Comanche (Eric Balfour).
+Biker Pistolero is the leader, or "Prez", of the Victors, a Southern California motorcycle gang.
+He has two faithful lieutenants, The Gent and the young Comanche.

-In 1976, Cherokee Kisum (Julia Jones), the girlfriend of Pistolero (then known as Johnny) is viciously murdered by The Deuce (David Carradine) and Billy Wings (Vinnie Jones), leaders of the arch-rival gang the Six-Six-Six'ers, as a message to the Victors.
+In 1976, Cherokee Kisum, the girlfriend of Pistolero (then known as Johnny) is viciously murdered by The Deuce and Billy Wings, leaders of the arch-rival gang the Six-Six-Six'ers, as a message to the Victors.
 The Deuce later moves into large scale business efforts, leaving the biker life behind and the Sixers dry up as a gang.
 Cherokee has also hidden away a small fortune from under-the-table drug deals she made behind the Deuce's back - another reason behind her murder.
 The stash of money is intended for her young son, who disappears after her death.

 Years later, after The Deuce returns to the area to close up unfinished business and Billy Wings reforms the Sixers in Los Angeles, the rival gang infiltrates the Victors in an attempt to take over their territory.
 One member from 1976, St. Louie, is murdered in the same manner as Cherokee Kisum.
 Bob the Bum, the Victors' treasurer, is similarly killed.
 Pistolero then begins to make moves to eliminate the Sixers and finally gain his revenge.
 While loyal bikers are killed by the Sixers, the more treacherous and less faithful Victors try to influence The Gent, Comanche, and Goody Two-Shoes to switch sides - or kill them.
 Goody Two-Shoes is eventually killed after being located and chased down by Billy Wings.

-With the aid of his beautiful & mysterious "medicine woman" Nada (Leonor Varela) and his old friend and ally Eddie Zero (Dennis Hopper), Pistolero and the remaining Victors try to locate and kill The Deuce, Billy Wings and the Sixers before they themselves are killed.
+With the aid of his beautiful & mysterious "medicine woman" Nada and his old friend and ally Eddie Zero, Pistolero and the remaining Victors try to locate and kill The Deuce, Billy Wings and the Sixers before they themselves are killed.